 This enables you to build your fire efficiently without scorching the base that the lava rocks are layered on.

-Then you need to clear out all of the contents of your fire pit with a shovel.
-It’s best to get into the nooks and crannies and brush them all out so that you can get rid of any residual ashes.
+Then you need to clear out all of the contents of your basin with a shovel.
+Itโs best to get into the nooks and crannies and brush them all out so that you can get rid of any residual ashes.

 Hose them down as well for a more thorough clean-up.
-Make sure that both the fire pit and the lava rocks are completely dry before you layer them on the fire pit again.
+Make sure that both the basin and the lava rocks are completely dry before you layer them on top again.

 What Kind Of Rocks Explode In Fire?

-There are a lot of other fills to use so it would be best to just avoid filling your fire pit with gravel altogether.
+There are a lot of other fills to use so it would be best to just avoid filling with gravel altogether.
+Very hard rocks like marble, slate, and granite, could be suitable.
+Check with the manufacturer warning if purchasing before use to be safe.

-Technically speaking, it all depends on how deep you would like your fire pit to be but sticking to these standard measurements will ensure that you have enough depth to layer a base material at the bottom of your fire pit.
+Technically speaking, it all depends on how deep you would like it to be but sticking to these standard measurements will ensure that you have enough depth to layer a base material at the bottom.